bluehackrafestefano/DjangoBuiltInAuthenticationFullExample/Django_Authentication.md

 Implementing a built-in password change in Django is very easy.
 Django provides authentication and authorization.
 For changing password you need to get authenticated first.

 In your urls.py, we need to import PasswordChangeView from Django Auth.
-By default, Django PasswordChangeView will render template registration/change_password.html.
+By default, Django PasswordChangeView will render a standard template.
 But we need some customization and we’ll tell PasswordChangeView to render a different-named template from registration/change-password.html.

 "success_url" is also a way to redirect a user after changing the password successfully.